open-sdsp/spec/index.md

 The Streaming Data Sync Protocol (SDSP) allows publishers of realtime data to efficiently synchronize an object with decoupled subscribers.
 The protocol is designed to be interoperable with any underlying platforms and transports.
 The protocol is particularly effective when there is a single publisher and one or more decoupled subscribers (pub/sub pattern).

 Unlike the many protocols that exist today enabling sync between publishers and subscribers, SDSP is designed to be agnostic in regards to the underlying streaming/realtime protocol, the data model and payload, the delta algorithm, the optional history retrieval feature and the platform.
 Additionally, the publisher can be decoupled from subscribers.
-For example, a protocol such as Metoer DDP may appear to have similar goals, yet it requires the publisher and subscriber to be coupled and communicate directly, it has limitations in terms of payload types that can be synchronized and is primarily designed for bi-directional synchronization.
+For example, a protocol such as Meteor DDP may appear to have similar goals, yet it requires the publisher and subscriber to be coupled and communicate directly, it has limitations in terms of payload types that can be synchronized and is primarily designed for bi-directional synchronization.

 SDSP is therefore a good fit when: